kahkashank/kahkashank.github.io/index.md

 - Restructure and rewrite content for multichannel publishing.
 - Assist as tech lead on content transformations, conversions, and transitions to a CCMS.
 - Build and implement the Accessibility policy for the company and drive Accessibility for Ontarians with Disabilities Act (AODA) compliance for every employee and the company.
-- Planned and organized events as a member of the social committee to foster bonding and boost employee morale.
+- Plan and organize events as a member of the social committee, to foster bonding and boost employee morale.

 #### Aug 2019 - Jan 2020: Documentation Specialist, [PIA Automation](https://www.piagroup.com/en/) ####